 Whether you like it or not, state rules and family court judges write each married couple a prenup that determines rights and obligations for divorce or death.
-You are free to opt out of these automatic rules by arriving at an agreement that reflects your values, morals, and beliefs.
-Your reasoned prenuptial agreement can reflect your true wishes, rather than the cookie-cutter system the state imposes on those who don’t bother.
+You can opt out of these automatic rules by arriving at an agreement that reflects your values, morals, and beliefs.
+Your reasoned prenuptial agreement can reflect your actual wishes rather than the cookie-cutter system the state imposes on those who don’t bother.

-A Prenuptial Agreement is a binding contract between to people negotiated before the marriage.
+A Prenuptial Agreement is a binding contract between two people negotiated before the marriage.
 Because it is a contract, each party must have separate legal representation.
-A Prenuptial Agreement is a contract in the same manner that two business partners would negotiate terms before starting a corporation.
-While they may be negotiating, the best contracts are those that are win-win.
-In this spirit, the best Prenuptial Agreements are those that provide both parties fair and balanced protection.
+A Prenuptial Agreement is a contract in the same manner that two business partners negotiate terms before starting a corporation.
+The best contracts are those that are win-win.
+In this spirit, the best Prenuptial Agreements provide both parties with fair and balanced protection.

-A Prenup binds the two parties to terms so that if the marriage doesn’t work, or if one of the parties should die, they have agreed on legal rights.
-While each Prenup can be different, depending on your specific assets and goals, many prenups address what should happen to assets should the marriage end in divorce, how much support the parties must provide each other and what rights a party should have if the other person dies.
+A Prenup binds the two parties to terms so that they have agreed on legal rights if the marriage doesn’t work or if one of the parties should die.
+While each Prenup can be different, depending on your specific assets and goals, many prenups address what should happen to assets should the marriage end in divorce, how much support the parties must provide each other, and what rights a party should have if the other person dies.

 Every person can benefit from a Prenuptial Agreement.
-They may not be romantic or sexy, but a Prenuptial Agreement allows a couple to voice financial expectations and concerns.
+They may not be romantic or sexy, but a Prenuptial Agreement allows couples to voice financial expectations and concerns.
 If these issues remain unspoken, they can fester.
-If the marriage ends, a prenuptial agreement can save the couple years of turmoil, conflict and attorney fees.
+If the marriage ends, a prenuptial agreement can save a couple of years of turmoil, conflict, and attorney fees.
 A Prenuptial Agreement protects family assets as well as closely held businesses.
-Having a Prenuptial Agreement doesn’t mean that you are anticipating a failed marriage, it means that you are honest with each other.
+Having a Prenuptial Agreement doesn’t mean that you are anticipating a failed marriage; it means that you are honest with each other.

 A Prenup can be very narrow or very broad.
 A Prenuptial Agreement will vary depending on your particular assets and goals.
 Typically, a Prenup addresses what will happen in the case of divorce.
-For example, what happens to property that each person brought to the marriage, what happens to assets created during the marriage and what happens to inherited assets.
+For example, what happens to the property that each person brings to the marriage?
+What happens to assets created during the union?
+And what happens to inherited assets?
 A Prenup usually addresses alimony.

-Every marriage benefits from frank, open talk about finances.
+Every marriage benefits from frank, open talk about finan es.
 Disputes over money are a primary cause of divorce.
 A Prenuptial Agreement allows both people to speak their minds and address the unpleasant idea of what should happen if the marriage fails.
-Further, what should happen if one of them dies unexpectedly.
+Further, what should happen if one of them dies unexpectedly?

-Investing in a reasoned, agreement as to how to divide assets after a marriage and what rights exist should one person die helps avoid devastating conflict and expensive litigation.
+Investing in a reasoned agreement on how to divide assets if a marriage ends and what rights exist should one person die avoids devastating conflict and expensive litigation.
 A little money spent now can save huge expenses later on.
 Further, financial disputes are a reason why marriages fail.
-Investing in a Prenuptial Agreement allows a couple to talk about finances and make sure both people enter the marriage with a complete understanding of the other person’s financial expectations.
+Investing in a Prenuptial Agreement allows a couple to talk about finances and ensure both people enter the wedding with a complete understanding of the other person’s financial expectations.
 A small amount of negotiation between a couple before marriage can avoid heated disputes after the marriage.

 A Prenup is short for Prenuptial Agreement.
-A Prenuptial Agreement is a binding contract negotiated between the couple before the marriage.
-A Prenuptial Agreement can be narrow or broad, addressing many marriage aspects.
-Typically, the Prenup addresses financial aspects of divorce, property division and rights should one spouse die.
+A Prenup Agreement is a binding contract between the couple before the marriage.
+A Prenup Agreement can be narrow or broad, addressing many marriage aspects.
+Typically, the Prenup addresses financial aspects of divorce, property division, and rights should one spouse die.

 Yes, but it takes the form of a Cohabitation Agreement.